 - A list of current and pending grant support for the PIs, including a brief discussion of the goals of each grant and, if relevant, a statement of overlap with the current application (sample other support; NSF guideline)

 - If the application is a resubmission include a brief summary of the prior submission with review comments noted

 - Complete and sign the Lead PI Commitment Statement

 - Submit comprehensive final pre-proposal package to LimitedSubmissions@unt.edu

 - Pre-proposals are due by the Internal Due Date listed on the “Upcoming Limited Submission Opportunities” posted on the Limited Submissions webpage – or, if not on that list, six weeks before the agency’s published proposal submission deadline.
 This will provide ample time for the PI to prepare a full proposal if selected.

-If an opportunity is identified that is not on the "Upcoming Limited Submission Opportunities" posted on the Limited Submissions webpage and is inside of six weeks prior to the agency's published proposal submission deadline, priority will be given to the first GCS request received for that proposal.
+If an opportunity is identified that is not on the "Upcoming Limited Submission Opportunities" posted on the Limited Submissions webpage and is inside of eight weeks prior to the agency's published proposal submission deadline, priority will be given to the first GCS request received for that proposal.
 GCS requests can be made through the following link.

 Extended period for preparation of proposals selected in Limited Submissions Opportunities

 In response to feedback from grant applicants, the Office of Research and Innovation (ORI) is extending the period during which faculty members can prepare full proposal submissions that are selected through the ORI limited submissions opportunity process.
 At present, the deadline for submission of pre-proposals for internal review and selection is typically six weeks before the agency deadline.
 In order to provide more time for the preparation of the full proposal for the agency, as of September 1, 2017 this internal deadline will be moved typically to eight weeks before the agency deadline.